SpeckledFleebeedoo/rhobot/readme.md

-# Factorio Mod Notifier
+# ρBot

 ## Description

-Factorio Mod Notifier is Discord bot written in Rust which can send mod update notifications to Discord servers, written primarily for the [Factorio discord server](https://discord.gg/factorio).
+ρBot is Discord bot written in Rust which can send mod update notifications to Discord servers, written primarily for the [Factorio discord server](https://discord.gg/factorio).

 Rewrite of and replacement for [SpeckledFleebeedoo/Factorio-Mod-Notifier](https://github.com/SpeckledFleebeedoo/Factorio-mod-notifier) and [arielbeje/ubot](https://github.com/arielbeje/ubot).